sakshikumar19/Indoor-Localisation-using-RSSI/README.md

 ## Problem Statement

 GPS doesn't work indoors.
-We solve this by placing 4 Bluetooth transmitters in corners of a lab and using their signal strengths to determine which partition (zone) a device is in.
+We solve this by placing 4 LoRa transmitters in corners of a lab and using their signal strengths to determine which partition (zone) a device is in.

 ---